puppetlabs/puppetlabs-stdlib/REFERENCE.md

 #### `type_of(Any $value)`

-Returns the type when passed a value.

 See the documentation for "The Puppet Type System" for more information about types.
 See the `assert_type()` function for flexible ways to assert the type of a value.

 The built-in type() function in puppet is generally preferred over this function this function is provided for backwards compatibility.

-Returns: `Any`
+Returns: `String` the type of the passed value

 ##### Examples